awahib480/Dice-Face-Recognition/README.md

 Several models trained on Dice Face dataset, models are available to use:

 # Models
-All models that were trained are available in "Release" section
+All models that were trained are available in "Release" section.
+For more details, refer to "model_training" notebook.